 Program descriptions and information concerning admission and degree requirements for each program are presented in their departmental and program listings.
-Requests for information, application forms, and completed applications for admission to graduate programs of the college may be submitted to:
+To see information and to apply on-line, visit the college website at www.sci-and-engrtcu.edu/graduate.htm.
+Written requests for information, application forms, and completed applications for admission to graduate programs of the college may be submitted to: